dojo/framework/docs/en/resource/supplemental.md

 const data = get(getOptions());
 ```

-### getorread
+### getOrRead

-The `getOrRead` function takes an `Options` object and returns the data requested.
-If it is not already availablee, it will perform a `read`.
-When the data is available the widget will be invalidated so it can be used in a reactive manner.
+The `getOrRead` function takes an `Options` object and returns the requested data.
+If the data is not already available, it will perform a `read`.
+Once the data is available, the widget will be invalidated in a reactive manner.

 ```ts
 const { getOptions, getOrRead } = data();